 Many observers commented on the jarring mixture of Christian, nationalist and racist symbolism amongst the insurrectionists: there were Christian crosses and Jesus Saves banners, Trump flags and American flags, fascist insignia and a ‘Camp Auschwitz’ hoodie.
 Some saw apples and oranges.
 But it was really a fruit cocktail: White Christian Nationalism.

 A fruit cocktail.
 I’ll go with that!
-I’ll go with “white Christian nationalism,” too.
+I’ll go with calling it “white Christian nationalism,” too.
+The racial subtext is clear.

 Edsall also quotes Samuel P. Perry, a professor of communications at Baylor, who finds a sense of grievance, of losing ground to unbelievers and other enemies, at the heart of the movement … at least as it manifested itself Jan.
 6 in Washington.
 This is common to white supremacists, Christian nationalists and, after the Nov.
 3 election, Trump supporters.
 Perry says (as quoted by Esdall):